eidehua/tip-app/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+  [x] settings page not only change default tip percentage, but customize all three % available to choose from!

 ## Video Walkthrough